yaravind/machine-learning-a-z/README.md

     3. Irreducible error

 ## Induction and Deduction

 Induction refers to learning general concepts from specific examples.
 Deduction seeks to learn specific concepts from general rules.

 ## What is high dimensional data?

 We call data is high-dimensional if the number of features is greater than the number of observations or it could mean that you suspect there are noisy features that contain little information, or anything in between.

+> multiclass classification vs multilabel classification (where multiple labels are to be predicted for each instance.
+For more on Spark-based implementation for the multilabel classification, interested readers should refer to https://spark.apache.org/docs/latest/mllib-evaluation-metrics.html#multilabel-classification.)

 ## Formulae